 Brother Andrew, Founder

 In 1955, a young Dutch missionary went on a group tour to Poland–at the time it was under communist rule.
 There he discovered the body of Christ desperately in need of Bibles, support and prayer.
 God gave him the scripture Revelation 3:2 to "Wake up, strengthen what remains and is at the point of death."
 Brother Andrew (as he would later be known around the world) distributed a suitcase full of Christian literature, marking the humble beginnings of the ministry of Open Doors.

 Brother Andrew grew up in a small village in Holland.
 After World War 2, he went as a volunteer soldier to Indonesia.
 He was wounded by a bullet in 1949, and became a Christian when he read the Bible in hospital.

 As a new Christian, he devoted his life to missionary work.
 Brother Andrew’s autobiography, God’s Smuggler, details the dangerous border crossings he made to deliver God's Word to the oppressed and his courageous journey toward living radically for Jesus.

-Today Brother Andrew and his wife, Corrie, live in Holland, and have five children and eight grandchildren.
+Today Brother Andrew lives in Holland, and has five children and eight grandchildren.
 He is still active within the ministry of Open Doors and continues in his passion to serve the persecuted church.

 Mike Gore, CEO